Window Box and Shutters - Frequently Asked Questions

 14. Should I get standard or XL sized window boxes?

 A standard sized box is sufficient if you just plan on planting flowers, however, some customers may wish to upgrade to XL sizes as well.
 There are two situations where this is recommended.
 If you have a larger or two story home, then it is often advised to upgrade to maintain proportions.
 Also, if you plan to plant more than just flowers such as evergreens, shrubs, and other deep rooted plants, then this will often be a good idea.
 Still not sure?
 Try taking a roll of paper towels and rolling them out to the desired length, then cut with scissors.
 Tape the paper towel section beneath the window and view from the street.
 You can experiment with different lengths or fold the paper towel to different heights.
 Take pictures, compare, and see what looks best.

-14. Are your PVC window boxes protected from the sun?
+15. Are your PVC window boxes and exterior shutters protected from the sun?

 Yes, we use Versatex PVC

-15. What is the quality of your PVC window boxes?
+16. What is the quality of your PVC window boxes and exterior shutters?

 Versatex PVC is second to none and beats out all other cellular composite PVC products in most tests.
 Architects and builders love it because it is a beautiful product that looks just like wood and homeowners love it because it's maintenance free.
 Click here to find out the advantags to PVC window boxes, wooden window boxes

 , fiberglass window boxes

 .
 Unlike wood which rots and unlike vinyl products which are hollow and made cheaper, our window boxes and shutters are made from solid materials that won't crack, warp, or split apart on you.